 page_layout you defined in the

-If no page layout partial is found for a page, the
+If no page type partial is found for a page, the

 There is no need to create these partials manually.
 AlchemyCMS comes with a Rails generator task which creates these partials for you.